BryceLagerberg/Login-System/README.md

 # Login-System

 making a login interface that records stats.
-May later be expanded on
+Have since expanded the project to record profiles data for the logins to actually access something.
+Have also added a friends panel that is currently populated with all the created accounts.
+There is also a chat feature accessable by clicking on a friend panel.
+Have added an app panel that is accessable through an expand button that reveals itself when the cursor nears the right side of the profile form.
+Have added a budget tracker app to the app panel that is currently partly usable and my main focus at this time.

 #THINGS THAT HAVE BEEN DONE/FIXED AND UPLOADED----------------------------------------------------------------------------